another-ai/stable_cascade_easy/README.md

 Multiples of 128 for Stable Cascade, but the app will resize the image for you, so you can use any size you want

 ## Guidance Scale and Guidance Scale Decode
-Choice the value that you want for Guidance Scale(Prior), for the Guidance Scale Decode now is hidden because value different than 0 cause error and consequent not creation of the image
+Choice the value that you want for Guidance Scale(Prior), for the Guidance Scale Decode now is hidden because value different than 0 causes errors and consequent not creation of the image

 ## Code(without gradio):
 ```bash